-Decisions upon individual conditions will be made on a case by case basis., though there will be a number of measures this licensing authority will consider utilising should there be a perceived need, such as the use of supervisors, appropriate signage for adult only areas etc. There are specific comments made in this regard under some of the licence types below.
+Decisions upon individual conditions will be made on a case by case basis.
+There are specific comments made in this regard under some of the licence types below.
 This licensing authority will also expect the licence applicant to offer his/her own suggestions as to ways in which the licensing objectives can be met effectively.